4 min read

 Xiaomi – Earnings Call – 3/31

 So what we are seeing based on our numbers, the — first of all, we understand the gravity of the situation.
 We see a fall, but we see it sort of stabilizing.
-In particular, in some countries, we actually see a slight recovery.
+In particular, in some countries, we see a slight recovery.
 It’s across 90 countries around the world.
-So different countries are in different stages of this.
+So different countries are in various stages of this.

 WPP – 6K – 3/31

 For the first two months of 2020, excluding Greater China, Group LFL revenue less pass-through costs were up 0.4%.
 In Greater China (approximately 7% of WPP by income less pass-through costs), the impact from COVID-19 led to a 16.1%1 fall in LFL revenue less pass-through costs over the two months.
 For WPP, LFL revenue less pass-through costs were down 0.6%, in line with our expectations and the guidance set in our preliminary results announcement on February 27, 2020.
 In the USA, we saw an improvement in the rate of decline from 2019, with revenue less pass-through costs down 0.9% in the first two months, compared to a reduction in the second half of 2019 of 4.4%.
 Our overall new business performance was solid, with several critical wins including Intel, Hasbro, Discover, and retentions including BBVA.